 Christmas Adopt-a-Family Drive

 Every December the entire school participates with the parish in collecting toys and other items for the Immaculate Conception Church on Mosher St. Hundreds of toys, hats, scarves, gloves, and goodies are collected to help complete people’s Christmas holiday.

 Stars & Stripes

 Stars & Stripes is a school spirit program that focuses on students serving in their school community as well as their Baltimore community.
 Middle School students are placed on either the Stars team or Stripes team at the beginning of their 6th grade year.
 Each team has a captain and the captains are in charge of planning events with administration.
 Events range from service events to games.
-The 2016-2017 school year included the following:
+Past projects include the following:

 - Collecting Box Tops